 Measurement of faecal calprotectin is considered a reliable indicator of inflammation and numerous studies show that while faecal calprotectin concentrations are significantly elevated in patients with IBD, patients suffering from IBS do not have increased calprotectin levels.

-Such increased levels are shown to correlate well with both endoscopic and histological assessment of disease activity.
+Such increased levels in a calprotectin test are shown to correlate well with both endoscopic and histological assessment of disease activity.

-In 2013 NICE published it’s Diagnostics Guidance DG11 that recommended that faecal calprotectin testing be used to help doctors distinguish between IBDs, such as Crohn’s disease and ulcerative colitis, and non-inflammatory bowel diseases, such as IBS.
+In 2013 NICE published it’s Diagnostics Guidance DG11 that recommended that the faecal calprotectin test be used to help doctors distinguish between IBDs, such as Crohn’s disease and ulcerative colitis, and non-inflammatory bowel diseases, such as IBS.

 Differential diagnosis: Excellent negative predictive value enabling non-invasive differentiation between organic IBD and functional IBS.

 Therapy monitoring: Ensure compliance and successful therapy by detecting a decrease in calprotectin levels.

 Relapse prediction: An increase in calprotectin can be an indicator for possible IBD relapse in the future